khoantd2010/khoantd2010.github.io/_pages/about.md

 Recent News
 ======
 _____________
+* Aug 16, 2021: The paper "Joint Node-Link Algorithm for Embedding Virtual Networks with Conciliation Strategy" submitted to Globecom2021 conference has been accepted for publication.
 * July 12, 2021: Our paper submitted to IEEE 94th VTC2021-Fall confenrece has been accepted for publication.
 * May 22, 2021: I have been awarded a [Student Grant](https://khoantd2010.github.io/files/ICC%2021%20Student%20Grant%20Khoa%20Nguyen.pdf) for IEEE International Conference on Communications (ICC 2021)
 * Jan 25, 2021: Our paper submitted to ICC2021 confenrece has been accepted for publication.